Actress Erika Sawajiri allegedly admits to taking illegal drugs for over 10 years | The Japan Times

 “I first used illegal drugs more than 10 years ago,” one of the sources quoted her as telling police.
 “Every time a famous person was arrested over drugs, I told myself to be careful because I might be in danger too.”

-The police raided her home in Tokyo on Saturday morning when she returned after a night out at a club in the Shibuya district and found 0.09 gram of powder containing the MDMA.
+The police raided her home in Tokyo on Saturday morning when she returned after a night out at a club in the capital’s Shibuya district and found 0.09 gram of powder containing MDMA.

 The police are analyzing her cellphone to determine how she got the drug and trace its route.
 They are also analyzing a urine sample to determine whether she used the drug, the sources said.